statsmodels/statsmodels/README.txt

 * discrete choice models: Poisson, probit, logit, multinomial logit
 * rlm: Robust linear models with support for several M-estimators.
 * datasets: Datasets to be distributed and used for examples and in testing.
+* PyDTA: Tools for reading Stata *.dta files into numpy arrays.

 There is also a sandbox which contains code for generalized additive models (untested), mixed effects models, cox proportional hazards model (both are